There are many benefits to remote working for your business, but it can only be a success if you have a firm policy!

 Outline which roles within your organisation are eligible for remote work.
 Take into consideration client-facing responsibilities, software limitations and cybersecurity risks.

 You could opt for a selective acceptance process based on individual suitability.
-You might want to describe the type of employee that is eligible to work from home: reliable, disciplined, highly organised, etc.
+For example, you might want to describe the type of employee eligible to work from home: reliable, disciplined, highly organised, etc.

 How to submit and approve remote working requests

-You will need to provide a breakdown of the procedure employees must to go through in order to request working from home.
+You will need to provide a breakdown of the procedure employees must go through to request work from home.

-In this section, map out the entire process, things like: Is there paperwork that needs to be completed?
+In this section, map out the entire process: Is there paperwork that needs to be completed?
 Or should employees have a conversation with their manager ﬁrst?

-Explain who will be approving WFH requests and what each request will be evaluated on.
-Will requests be reviewed by individual managers, or will HR oversee the process?
+Explain who will approve WFH requests and what each request will be evaluated.
+For example, will requests be reviewed by individual managers, or will HR oversee the process?

 What are the expectations of remote employees?

-It’s likely that the expectations set for employees are the same whether they are in or outside of the office, however, it is important that these are detailed in the remote working policy.
+The expectations set for employees likely are the same whether they are in or outside the office.
+However, these must be detailed in the remote working policy.

-This section will be one of the most important parts of the remote working policy.
-If remote staff use company IT equipment, then use this section to outline the restrictions on its use, as well as include advice for staff accessing confidential information in public places, like in your local cafe.
+This section will be one of the essential parts of the remote working policy.
+If remote staff use company IT equipment, use this section to outline the restrictions on its use and include advice for staff accessing confidential information in public places, like in your local cafe.

 You should also remind employees of the overall IT equipment and systems policy for general guidelines on IT usage.

-There are plenty more things to outline in your remote working policy and you should always seek legal help when putting together a document of this magnitude.
-But if you’d like to see more suggested best practices and policy considerations then download our free guide:
+There are plenty more things to outline in your remote working policy, and you should always seek legal help when putting together a document of this magnitude.
+But if you’d like to see more suggested best practices and policy considerations, view our resource page.